SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 console.log(isJohnInclude);
 ```

-The `array.indexOf()` returns the index where the given value is stored.
+The `array.indexOf()` returns the index, where the given value is stored.

-Returns `-1` if value is not found.
+It returns `-1` if the value is not found.

 ``` js live
 let myArray = ['Peter','George','Mary'];